Mercy High School (Connecticut)

 Mercy High School is a private, Roman Catholic, all-girls high school in Middletown, Connecticut located within the Roman Catholic Diocese of Norwich.
 The student population of Mercy High School is 405.
 The school's minority student enrollment is 22.2% and the student-teacher ratio is 14:1.
 They have many sports that are in the SCC conference in CT.

 History

+The school was founded in 1963 when the bishop of Norwich invited the Sisters of Mercy to run an all-girls school.